BattletechModders/RogueTech/CustomUnits/Readme.txt

 The tags must be put in the following type of file to be applied:

+The dimensions for the *Vectors settings are measured like: - width (shoulder to shoulder), - height (toes to head), - depth (chest to back)

 Type | File Type | Tag Location
 --- | --- | ---
 Mechs | `data/chassis/chassisdef_<variant>.json` | `ChassisTags`->`items`